 The Warragul and Drouin PSPs were prepared in consultation with Baw Baw Shire Council (the Council) and other stakeholders including relevant State agencies during 2013-14 by the Metropolitan Planning Authority (MPA - the predecessor to the current VPA).
-Council put the PSPs out for a four-week public consultation period between 18 June 2014 - 18 July 2014.
+Council put the PSPs out for a four week public consultation period between 18 June 2014 - 18 July 2014.
 This consultation included the following:

-- direct mail to approximately 1200 landowners within and adjoining the Precinct Structure Plan areas; - public notices in the local papers; - social media, including notice on the Council Website and Facebook page; - two drop-in sessions (one in Warragul and one in Drouin) , and - one on one site meetings where requested.
+- direct mail to approximately 1200 landowners within and adjoining the Precinct Structure Plan area; - public notices in the local papers; - social media, including notice on the Council Website and Facebook page; - two drop in sessions (one in Warragul and one in Drouin) which were held throughout the day and evening; and - one on one site meetings where requested.

 The outcome of the above consultation was reported to Council at a Special Meeting on 6 August 2014.
-Reporting from that time indicated that 'extensive media coverage of the process was also obtained through the local papers during the public consultation period'.
+It is noted that the reporting from that time indicated that 'extensive media coverage of the process was also obtained through the local papers during the public consultation period'.
 A total of 216 submissions were received with the majority reported as supporting the concept behind the PSPs and DCPs.

-It is noted that part of Amendment C104 was adopted at the same Council Meeting (6 August 2014) which implemented the recommendations of the Baw Baw Shire Settlement Management

-Plan, 2013 (SMP) into the Baw Baw Planning Scheme (BBPS).
+It is noted that part of Amendment C104 was adopted at the same Council Meeting on 6 August 2014 which implemented the recommendations of the Baw Baw Shire Settlement Management Plan, 2013 (SMP) into the Baw Baw Planning Scheme (BBPS).
 The outcomes of the SMP included the revision of the settlement boundaries for both Warragul and Drouin.
-The SMP went through a consultation process and the Amendment C104 was publicly exhibited and went to a Planning Panel Hearing for an independent review.
+The SMP went through a consultation process and the Amendment went to Exhibition and a Planning Panel for review.

-In October 2014, Amendment C108 to the Planning Scheme applied the Urban Growth Zone (UGZ) to the PSP areas.
-Ministerial intervention was undertaken for the Amendment under Section 20(4) of the Planning and Environment Act 1987, based on the extensive public consultation for the PSPs and DCPs and the consultation that occurred for Amendment C104.

-Following the approval of the PSPs, in July 2015, through Baw Baw Planning Scheme Amendment C112, Schedules 2 and 3 to Development Contributions Plan Overlay were applied to the Warragul and Drouin PSP areas respectively.
+Subsequently, Amendment C108 to the Planning Scheme applied Urban Growth Zone (UGZ) to the PSP areas in October 2014.
+Ministerial intervention was undertaken for the Amendment under Section 20(4) of the Planning and Environment Act, 1987 based on the extensive public consultation for the PSPs and DCPs and the consultation that occurred for Amendment C104.
+Following the approval of the PSPs, in July 2015, through Amendment C112, Schedules 2 and 3 to Development Contributions Plan Overlay were applied to the Warragul and Drouin PSP areas respectively.

 Since the introduction of the PSPs and DCPs, development within the PSP areas of Warragul and Drouin has been occurring at a rapid rate.
-The Warragul and Drouin PSP areas are set to deliver approximately 20,000 new homes over the next 20-30 years (12, 600 new homes in Warragul and 7,400 in Drouin), and that rate of growth will likely continue.
+The Warragul and Drouin PSP areas are set to deliver approximately 20,000 new homes over the next 20-30 years (12, 600 new homes in Warragul and 7,400 in Drouin), and that rate of growth will continue into the future.

-However, Council planners, relevant State agencies and other external stakeholders including developers, key landowners, consultants and contractors working within the PSP areas are not satisfied with the performance and efficiency of the PSPs guiding growth.
-Similarly, existing Baw Baw communities, especially those who live near the newly developed neighbourhoods, raised their concerns about the suburban type developments occurring in these areas and eroding Baw Baw's rural character.
+However, Council Planners, relevant State agencies and other external stakeholders including developers, key landowners, consultants and contractors working within the PSP areas are not satisfied with the performance and efficiency of the PSPs guiding growth.
+Similarly, existing Baw Baw communities especially those who live near the newly developed neighbourhoods raised their concerns about the suburban type developments occurring in these areas and losing Baw Baw's rural character.

 Given the rapid rate of growth already occurring and the substandard development outcomes in some areas, the need to review the PSPs that provide directions for growth has become increasingly necessary.
-Council, through its Action Plan for implementing the current Council Plan 2017-2021, is committed to review Warragul and Drouin PSPs.
+Council through its Action Plan for implementing the current Council Plan 2017-2021 is committed to review Warragul and Drouin PSPs.